siyuan1992/coding-challenge/README.md

 }
 </pre>

-Where the relevant text that we want to extract has been bolded.
+where the relevant text that we want to extract has been bolded.
 After extracting this information, this tweet should be outputted as

 	Spark Summit East this week! #Spark #Apache (timestamp: Thu Oct 29 17:51:01 +0000 2015)